fwd/nano-docs/source/username.md

 ## Renewal Grace Period

-To help prevent theft, every Username has a grace period for renewals after expiration, where only the original address may renew it.
+Every Username has a **10 day** grace period for renewals after expiration.

-- < 10 year - 14 Day Grace Period
-- 10 year - 1 Month Grace Period

 ## Nano.to Connected Apps